theappbusiness/TABResourceLoader/Documentation/RetrivingJSONObjectExample.md

 }
 ```

-Add the operation to some queue
+Add the operation to some queue:

 ```swift
 let operationQueue = OperationQueue() operationQueue.addOperation(citiesNetworkResourceOperation)